 Regional West Medical Center

 Scottsbluff, Nebraska 69361

-The Acute Rehab Unit at Regional West Medical Center is accredited by both the Commission on Accreditation of Rehabilitation Facilities (CARF) and by the Joint Commission.
-The ARU has also received special accreditation from CARF as a Stroke Specialty Program.
+The Acute Rehab Unit is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) and by the Joint Commission.